CodeYourFuture/CYF-Incremental-Development-Project/README.md

 ## Week 1

-This week will be a crash-course on how to plan, organize, and develop a software project.
+This week will you will focus on how to plan, organize, and develop a software project.
 You will work in groups to reverse-engineer a website, with finished code as a starting point.

 <details>
 <summary>expand/collapse</summary>

-### Before Class
+### Prep

 > Do you have any questions from last week?
-Add the `question` label to an issue in your class repo so your coaches know what to review!
+Open a discussion topic in your team on Github and tag the people you'd like to participate.

 [Planning and Collaborating](./planning-and-collaborating): This is important, take your time to understand it!

-### During Class
+### Group Session

-In class you will get to know your coaches, discuss the Planning and Collaborating process, then get a start on this week's group project.
+Discuss the Planning and Collaborating process, then get a start on this week's group project.

-#### Before Break
+#### Intro

-1. Introductions from each coach
+1. Introductions or energiser
 2. Q/A time about the secret lives of developers
 3. A walk-through and discussion of [Planning and Collaborating](./planning-and-collaborating)

-#### After Break
+#### Focus

-1. As a full class, take a look through the finished [loruki-website](./loruki-website) code and discuss how it might be broken into small tasks
+1. As a group, take a look through the finished [loruki-website](./loruki-website) code and discuss how it might be broken into small tasks
-2. Break into small groups and get set up for this week's group project.
+2. Get set up for this week's group project.
 You should aim to have created your group's repository by the end of class.

-### After Class
+### Remote working

 > group project